p2panda/handbook/website/docs/specification/data-types/bamboo.md

 :::caution Requirement BA4

-Bamboo log ids MUST increment monotonically per author.
+Bamboo log ids for any public key MUST increment monotonically by one.

 :::